Back to Blog

 Holiday homes and short-term rentals.
 The ATO released a new draft ruling (TR 2025/D1) that significantly tightens the rules for mixed-use and holiday rental properties.
 If your property is mainly for personal recreation, ownership costs like interest, rates, insurance, and maintenance are no longer deductible - only cleaning, advertising, and platform fees remain claimable.
 The ATO now cross-references your Airbnb calendar availability and personal travel history against your tax return.
 Listing a property at an unrealistically high price during peak season doesn’t count as “genuinely available.”

-The ATO has said it won’t apply the stricter rules retrospectively for expenses before 1 July 2026, provided the arrangement was entered into before 12 November 2025.
-But from this financial year forward, the scrutiny is real.
+The ATO has said it won’t devote compliance resources to expenses incurred before 1 July 2026, provided the arrangement was entered into before 12 November 2025.
+From 1 July 2026, the scrutiny is real.

 Rental income gaps.
 The ATO is matching tenancy bond data (2.2 million records from state bond authorities) against declared income.
 If your property was tenanted for 50 weeks but you only declared 45 weeks of rental income, that gap will be flagged automatically.